ekkolon/fireauth2/docs/05_token_revocation.md

 Revoking a **refresh token** also invalidates all access tokens derived from it.
 Access tokens alone typically expire quickly, but revoking them may still be useful for immediate deauthorization.

 After revocation, the client *should* also clear any local session state and perform a full logout.
-This specifically means to remove the *access token* from the choosen storage instance (e.g localStorage, indexedDB) **and** *signOut* from Firebase.
+This specifically means to remove the *access token* from the chosen storage instance (e.g localStorage, indexedDB) **and** *signOut* from Firebase.